johangithub/AFMAN11-217v1/chp6.md

 ##### Figure 6.17.
 Stand Alone GPS Approach.

 6.5.8.2.
 Approaches where ‖or GPS" is included in the title of the procedure are retrievable from the database (e.g., "VOR or GPS RWY 35")(Figure 6.18).
 USAF aircraft may fly these approaches in VMC or IMC if the approach was constructed by a US TERPS authority (USAF/FAA/USN).
-For approaches without -or GPS‖ in the title, see RNAV substitution discussion below.
+For approaches without "or GPS" in the title, see RNAV substitution discussion below.

 6.5.8.2.1.
-NOTE: When retrieving an -or GPS‖ approach from the navigation database, it will be titled in the database by the title of the conventional NAVAID.
-For example: VOR or GPS Rwy 5 will be titled in the aircraft database as -VOR Rwy 5‖.
+NOTE: When retrieving an "or GPS" approach from the navigation database, it will be titled in the database by the title of the conventional NAVAID.
+For example: VOR or GPS Rwy 5 will be titled in the aircraft database as "VOR Rwy 5".
 The title on the published IAP chart determines the type of approach, not how it is named in the aircraft database.

-##### Figure 6.18. “or GPS” Approach.
+##### Figure 6.18. "or GPS" Approach.

 6.5.8.2.2.
 Procedures Without a Final Approach Fix.
 Procedures without a FAF and without a stepdown fix have a Sensor FAF waypoint coded in the database at least 4 NM Actual Track Distance (ATD) to the MAP waypoint.
 The MAP, in this case, is always located at the NAVAID facility.
 A Sensor FAF is a final approach waypoint created and added to the database sequence of waypoints to support GPS navigation of an FAA or DoD published, no-FAF, nonprecision instrument approach procedure.
 The coded name or Sensor FAF appears in the waypoint sequence.
 If a stepdown fix exists on the published procedure and it is greater than 2 NM to the MAP, the stepdown fix is coded in the database as the Sensor FAF waypoint for the waypoint sequence.
 If a stepdown fix distance is 2 NM or less to the MAP, a Sensor FAF waypoint is coded at least 4 NM to the MAP.